metaplex-foundation/docs/docs/01-programs/02-candy-machine/03-managing-candy-machines.md

 }).sendAndConfirm(umi);
 ```

-Note that if your candy machine is using version `V1`, you will need to explicitly set the `collectionAuthorityRecord` account as it uses the legacy collection delegate authority record account.
+Note that if your candy machine is using account version `V1`, you will need to explicitly set the `collectionAuthorityRecord` account as it uses the legacy collection delegate authority record account.

 ```ts
 import { findCollectionAuthorityRecordPda } from "@metaplex-foundation/mpl-token-metadata";